 The research team will consult with and solicit information from a variety of Los Angeles County stakeholders to ensure that a wide range of perspectives are represented.

 The primary purpose of this research is to provide a comprehensive picture of deputy subgroups.
 This will be achieved largely through interviews and surveys, including the following:

 Due to the potentially sensitive nature of the information shared in this study, and in the interest of full and open communications with the study participants, personally-identifiable information will not be collected or retained.

-This project is scheduled to be completed in late summer of 2020.
+This project is scheduled to be completed in winter 2021.
 A final public report will synthesize all analyses and will provide actionable recommendations.
 We will also publicly present the findings to government and community audiences.

 If you have any questions or would like more information, please email the RAND project team at RAND_LASD_Study@rand.org or 888-728-1358.

 The nonprofit RAND Corporation has been hired by Los Angeles County to conduct an independent research study on deputy subgroups within the Los Angeles County Sheriff’s Department and examine the purpose and function of these groups.

 The project will include confidential interviews with Sheriff’s Department leaders, Sheriff’s deputies, and a sample of community leaders.
 It also will include an anonymous survey of Sheriff’s Department personnel.
 In addition, researchers will examine relevant LASD policies, procedures, and training materials, and will consult existing research for relevant best practices to improve departmental approaches to managing deputy subgroups.